 Books and Crannies is a Black-woman owned independent bookstore, located in Martinsville, Virginia.
 With the closing of all major book retailers in this area, Books and Crannies filled that market in the region when it opened on September 20, 2016.
 Books and Crannies is a general interest/literary bookstore featuring fiction and non-fiction accompanied by a selection of children's books and a wide range of titles.
 A used book section, featuring $2 paperbacks and $5 hardbacks, is also available.
 Their website offers a seamless online shopping experience with the ability to ship nationally.

 Despite the nation facing a year of uncertainty, Books and Crannies has grown on a national scale after DeShanta posted a viral tweet about her hesitation to pronounce her bookstore as black-owned in fear of losing white customers.
 During the nation's peak of civil unrest, this tweet seemingly offered many people a basic understanding of the underlying effects of systemic racism in America.
-Not only have people been actively seeking to edcuate themselves on racism and America's real history, but they are making strong efforts to support indie bookstores instead of Amazon.
-Black booksellers have been recognized nationally throughout 2020 as people are encouraging others to support them specifically.
+Not only have people been actively seeking to edcuate themselves on racism and America's real history, but they are making strong efforts to support indie bookstores, especially BIPOC owned.
+Black booksellers have been recognized nationally over the last few years as people are encouraging others to support them specifically.
 With hopes that people will continue to support independent bookstores beyond these times, Books and Crannies plans to be a staple in its community and on a national level for many years to come.

-Prior to the pandemic, Books and Crannies hosted a variety of events throughout the year such as children's readings, open mic poetry, and book signings featuring local and regional authors.
-Since March 2020, their monthly book club has regressed to Zoom discussions and all other events have been halted for the year.
+Prior to the pandemic, Books and Crannies hosted a variety of events throughout the year such as children's readings, open mic poetry, and book signings featuring local and regional authors; however, most events are now held virtually.
 As a means to combat social distancing limitations during this time, the store now offers curbside pickup, free local delivery, and the option to place orders online for local pickup and delivery.
-Orders may be placed online, over the phone, via DM on any of our social media apps, and in person during business hours.
-The payment processor has also been recently upgraded to support contactless payments to decrease touched surfaces.
+The payment processor has also been upgraded to support contactless payments to decrease touched surfaces.
 Hand sanitizer is available and frequently touched surfaces are wiped down throughout the day.
-Our business hours are also limited during this time to 11-4pm to decrease traffic.
-We also limit the store capacity to 5 people at a time unless you are in a party together.
+We have recently expanded our store team to three; so be sure to welcome Rose and Anastacia if you happen to encounter them!